nomadiidamon/Domus-AI/README.md

 ## Dependencies
 ### Required Dependencies
-- Python: \t\t The primary programming language for running the runtime.
+- Python: The primary programming language for running the runtime.
 Developed with python version 3.14.6
-- Ollama: \t\t The primary runtime backend for running local AI models.
+- Ollama: The primary runtime backend for running local AI models.
 Ensure you have the latest version installed.

 ### Required Python Packages
-- psutil: \t\t v5.9.0 (or greater) for CPU, RAM, and GPU usage monitoring
+- psutil: v5.9.0 (or greater) for CPU, RAM, and GPU usage monitoring
-- packaging: \t\t v23.0 (or greater) for version comparison in dependency checks
+- packaging: v23.0 (or greater) for version comparison in dependency checks
-- nvidia-ml-py: \t\t v12.0.0 (or greater) for GPU monitoring (if using NVIDIA GPUs)
+- nvidia-ml-py: v12.0.0 (or greater) for GPU monitoring (if using NVIDIA GPUs)

 ### Optional Dependencies
-- Claude Code: \t\t For Claude models, or direct integration with Claude Code's CLI if desired.
+- Claude Code: For Claude models, or direct integration with Claude Code's CLI if desired.

 -----------------------------------------------------